A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Implementation, Investment Simulation and Analysis

 There is a trade-off in the definition of the novel loss function \eqref{eq:loss function}.
 The greatest contribution to the novel loss during training lies in stocks whose next day absolute percentage change is large.
 Attempting to minimize the novel loss function, the model first learns to detect the patterns in each stock's input features that are closely related to impending breakouts or breakdowns.
 Then the model needs to classify those stocks into either Strong Buy or Strong Sell, but this task is often too difficult to do reliably.
 Therefore, stocks with high movement potentials are assigned a probability distribution that is heavier on the tails (Strong Sell and Strong Buy) and lighter in the middle (Sell, Hold, Buy).
 For stocks that do not seem to encounter significant movement or are difficult to predict, the best distribution to assign is heaviest in the middle since the original data distribution is the densest in the middle, leading to a score close to 0.
-As a result, in the other rows of Table \ref{tab:CNN results}, the novel loss function can sometimes lag behind the other methods in overall ranking ability (Top Decile SR, Bottom Decile SR, Long-Short Decile SR).
+As a result, in the later rows of Table \ref{tab:ML results}, the novel loss function can sometimes lag behind the other methods in overall ranking ability (Top Decile SR, Bottom Decile SR, Long-Short Decile SR) in the 2005-2010 period.
+However, in the more recent 2019-2024 period, the attention model is able to achieve a balance between seeking top growth opportunities and overall ranking abilities.
 Lastly, both the top/bottom 10 stocks and top/bottom decile portfolios have positive returns.
-This may be due to the overall upward trend in the market over the entire period which we point out in Section \ref{sec:First Step of Objective Function - Daily Return} and the small number of features that we consider.
+This may be due to the overall upward trend in the market over the entire period which we point out in Section \ref{sec:First Step of Loss Function - Daily Return} and the small number of features that we consider.